borntofrappe/game-development/01 Flappy Bird/Flappy Bird 11/README.md

 }
 ```

-However, the course introduces two concepts for a more refined approach.
+However, the course introduces two concepts for a more refined setup.

 ## Soundtrack